 Decker had long wanted to share his love of this region with others from the LGBTQ community.
 So, four years ago, he and his husband Stephan Hengst (the duo wed in Amsterdam in 2009) launched the Big Gay Hudson Valley (BGHV) Web site.
 “We had a lot of overlapping friends’ networks, and we’d find out about a lot of things that were happening here and there.
 So we thought we should get all the information out there in one place.
 At first it was a free blog and very grassroots.
 But it grew into something that people really responded to.
 This was coming at a time when a lot of businesses around here were trying to appeal to the LGBT market and they were calling it ‘alternative.’
 But we said, ‘No, let’s call it what it is — this is gay.’ ”

 Decker admits that before launching their business they were concerned about negative backlash, “but I can count on two fingers how many pieces of hate mail we’ve gotten in four years,” he says.
 Decker attributes this to a general cultural “evolution” toward embracing the LGBTQ community at all levels of society, from businesses up to government officials.
 Decker singles out Ulster County Executive Mike Hein as being particularly supportive.
-He also gives a nod to Republican State Senator Steven Saland, who ultimately switched his position to become the deciding vote in favor of legalizing same-sex marriage last June.
+He also gives a nod to Republican State Senator Steven Saland, who ultimately switched his position to become the deciding vote in favor of legalizing same-sex marriage in June 2011.

 Today, Big Gay Hudson Valley is a growing community resource.
 The Web site provides an extensive list of gay-friendly things to do, places to eat and stay, and other local services.
 Last September the company also held the region’s first wedding expo for same-sex couples at Terrapin in Rhinebeck.
 The expo brought together approximately 40 local vendors — from jewelers and deejays to ministers — that can help couples plan a memorable wedding.
 “We’re moving very much in the tourism direction right now,” says Decker, noting that they’ve recently launched a partnership with Hudson Valley Tourism and will be holding a gay-centered tourism conference in November.
 “We get many inquiries from people who want to come up for the weekend and want to know where they can take their husbands for dinner or where to shop for a wedding ring.
 They’re looking for a trusted recommendation; that’s what we provide — a Big Gay Hudson Valley seal of approval.”